MrXacx/SpaceArt/README.md

 Before you begin, ensure you have met the following requirements:

-- PHP: Make sure you have PHP to run our API.
-You can download it [here](https://www.php.net/downloads.php).
+- API SpaceArt: Make sure you run our API.
+You can clone it [here](https://github.com/MrXacx/api-spaceart).

 - Node.js: Make sure you have Node.js installed on your system.
 You can download it [here](https://nodejs.org/).